 The pump can be configured to start automatically by changing out the control box and adding dry-contact closure float level switches.
-Contact the Magnum Power Products LLC Technical Service Department for more information about this option.
+Contact the Magnum Power Products LLC Technical Service Department at 1-800-926-9768 for more information on this option.